-It sounded like Shane Harris and his wife, Sara, were among yet another team of ghost hunters to explore a derelict home with ghost stories.
-Plenty of people had investigated the site — including its basement — in the past.
+It sounded like Shane Harris and his wife, Sara, visited a derelict home with ghost stories.
+Plenty of people had investigated that site — including its basement — in the past.

 However, Sara returned home with a lung problem, later diagnosed as something she’d contracted at the haunted site.
-It had dust, dirt, and rodent droppings.
+The basement had dust, dirt, and rodent droppings.
 That’s not unusual in abandoned haunted buildings.

 Sara’s health declined, rapidly, and she died within days.
 That was a shock for many of us.

-Her story wasn’t the first I’ve heard about ghost researchers contracting respiratory infections after investigations, but it is among the worst.
+Her story wasn’t the first I’ve heard about investigation-related respiratory infections, but it is among the worst.

 In addition, a follow-up article at Paranormal Insider included even more reasons for concern among ghost hunters.

-My article barely brushes the surface of the problem, but — in the interest of getting this information to more people, immediately — I’ve decided to publish it early.
+My article (below) barely brushes the surface of the problem.
+But — in the interest of sharing this information, immediately — I’ve decided to publish it early.